msabramo/kallithea/docs/installation.rst

  paster make-config Kallithea my.ini

 This will display any changes made by the new version of Kallithea to your current configuration.
 It will try to perform an automerge.
-It's recommended that you re-check the content after the automerge.
+It is recommended that you recheck the content after the automerge.

 .. note::
    Please always make sure your .ini files are up to date.
-Often errors are caused by missing params added in new versions.
+Errors can often be caused by missing parameters added in new versions.

 It is also recommended that you rebuild the whoosh index after upgrading since